Savage Mill: Cotton mill

-The Christmas village
+Christmas village

-After the mill closed it was bought by Harry Heim for $450,000 who converted it into Santa Novelties, manufacturing Christmas ornaments, featuring a Christmas Display Village named "Santa Heim" (Santa's Home) which opened in December 1948.
+After the mill closed, it was bought by Harry Heim for $450,000 who converted it into Santa Novelties, manufacturing Christmas ornaments, featuring a Christmas Display Village named "Santa Heim" (Santa's Home) which opened in December 1948.
 It featured live reindeer, a one ring circus, and a miniature train that carried guests to the mill from a parking lot on U.S. Route 1.
 A turreted castle was built at the corner of Route One and Gorman Road.
 The Carol Baldwin Hall was used for sales of Christmas products.
 Several picket fenced homes along the tree-lined Baltimore Avenue were demolished for the operation.

 Production included 65 million Christmas tree globes produced onsite with 400 workers.

 This business was relatively short lived.
 Efforts to rename the town to Santa Heim did not go through, nor did the plan for a hotel and artificial lake with a waterfall.
 In 1950 the mill was purchased by Albert Winer and his brothers Samuel, Hyman, and Ephraim who used for warehousing by the National Store Fixture Company.